AdriBesson/Gender_recoginition_speech/README.md

     ```

 ## Usage
-1. Run the different notebooks: the notebooks follow the process described in ``Report_Besson_Lefebvre_Kaklamanos.pdf'':
+1. Run the different notebooks: the notebooks follow the process described in ''Report_Besson_Lefebvre_Kaklamanos.pdf'':
-  .* Gender recognition by voice - data analysis.ipynb: Exploratory data analysis described in Chapter 3
+  * `Gender recognition by voice - data analysis.ipynb`: Exploratory data analysis described in Chapter 3
-  .* Gender recognition by voice - A first intuitive approach.ipynb: Classification using only the fundamental frequency described in Chapter 4
+  * `Gender recognition by voice - A first intuitive approach.ipynb`: Classification using only the fundamental frequency described in Chapter 4
-  .* Gender recognition by voice - Classification with 80-20 split.ipynb: Classification using all the features and a 80/20 split of the dataset.
-The training set is used for parameter selection and the test set is used to choose the best model.
+  * `Gender recognition by voice - Classification with 80-20 split.ipynb`: Classification using all the features and a 80/20 split of the dataset.
+Training set is used for parameter selection test set used for model comparison.
 Due to a high variance of the classification error with respect to the split of the dataset, this approach is not able to identify the best model.
 Described in Chapter 4
-  .* Gender recognition by voice - Classification with 50-50 split.ipynb: Classification using all the features and a 50/50 split of the dataset.
-The training set is used for parameter selection and the test set is used to choose the best model.
-In order to reduce the variance of the error, we use 5-fold cross validated scores on the test set.
-This method is able to identify the best model.
+  * `Gender recognition by voice - Classification with 50-50 split.ipynb`: Classification using all the features and a 50/50 split of the dataset.
+Training set is used for parameter selection test set used for model comparison.
+To reduce the variance, we use 5-fold cross validated scores on the test set.
 Described in Chapter 5